Please read on for an overview of our current curriculum. We are constantly developing ideas to provide enriching experiences for our children.

-Reading is a key tool for life.
+Reading is a tool for life.
 Teaching children to become excellent readers is a large and exciting part of what we do at the Academy.
-We aim to give each child special reading time with an exceptionally well trained adult four days a week.
+We aim to give each child special reading time with an exceptionally well trained adult several times a week.
+We need you to support with reading at home.
+Children need to learn to read then read to learn.

 Writing is really important.
-We have lots of exciting opportunities to inspire pupils, which makes sure they enjoy writing, and lots of excellent teaching and support to ensure children make excellent progress.
-Pupils will normally have an hour of literacy lessons in the morning which is a mixture of learning about reading, writing and speaking and listening.
+We have lots of exciting opportunities to inspire pupils, giving them opportunities to include these in their work.
+The support provided ensures children make excellent progress.
+Pupils will normally experience English throughout the school day in a variety of ways through reading, writing and speaking and listening.

 Computers and other ICT can help pupils make accelerated progress.
 We support pupils to develop their skills such as researching, typing, editing and art skills.
 Then we use those skills in our project work.
-We have two computer suites and lots of other computers around the Academy for groups to use.
+We have a variety of technologies for children to experience around the Academy for group or individual use.

 Science is an exciting subject.
 Our pupils learn about science by being real scientists.
 They observe, experiment, investigate and think like scientists.